opiy-org/asterisk-ari-php/README.md

 - Test the clients!

-- Throwing Exceptions if Bad Request etc?!
+- Responsetypes Check in every Client!

 [Asterisk]